hyperlab/HyperWebView/README.md

-# Better WebView module for iOS
+# A Better WebView Titanium

-Currently only does one thing: it augments the Ti.UI.WebView to set its scrolling friction to match other native ScrollViews.
+Currently only does one thing: it augments the Ti.UI.WebView on iOS to match its scrolling friction with other native ScrollViews.

 ## Using the module